janayngiles/ArmorPass/README.md

 # ArmorPass

 README File for ArmoPass in Java.
-Armos Passis a user password application.
+Armor Pass is a user password application.
 It is designed to accept the users password and generate a new stronger password for them.

 This project was intended to help me gain experience in Java and create a practical real-world project.